gorgeous-george/dummy_shop/README.md

 ## Django app + microservices

-The App has been created for learning purposes.
+The App has been created for learning purposes. <br>
-Objective - to develop a complex application from scratch using defined list of microservices.
+Objective is to develop a complex application from scratch using defined list of microservices.

 ## Architecture